Breadcrumbs

 Snag_36f3768.png

-These bootstrap variables are configuration options that enable or disable certain features and behaviors of Bootstrap.
+These Bootstrap variables are configuration options that enable or disable specific features and behaviors of Bootstrap.
 Here is an explanation for each of these variables:

 Variables